How Many Calories Do You Burn Swimming for 1 Hour? A complete walkthrough

 -

-Fitness Level: Your fitness level plays a crucial role.
+Fitness Level: Your fitness level has a big impact.
 A seasoned swimmer with high endurance will likely burn more calories than a beginner at the same perceived exertion level.
 This is because their body is more efficient at utilizing energy.

 -